 - ‘gravel’ in the urine, which is made of small uric acid stones

 - an urgent feeling of needing to urinate

 Many stones are found by chance during tests for other conditions.
 Kidney stone tests may include:

 - X rays including an intravenous pyelogram or IVP, where dye is injected into the bloodstream before the x-rays are taken.

-Analysis of a stone is very useful, so if you do pass a stone, try to collect a sample and take it to your doctor.
+Analysis of a stone is very useful.
+If a stone passes out of your body, collect it and take it to your doctor.
 Detecting and diagnosing stones helps to decide on the treatment.
 Urine and blood tests can assist in finding out the cause of the stone.

 Most stones can be treated without surgery - 90% of stones will pass by themselves within 3 to 6 weeks.
 In this situation the only treatment required is pain relief.
 Pain can be so severe that hospital admission and very strong painkillers may be needed.
-However if a stone doesn’t pass and blocks urine flow or causes bleeding or an infection then it may need to be removed.
+However, if a stone doesn’t pass and blocks urine flow, or causes bleeding or an infection, then it may need to be removed.
 New surgical techniques have reduced hospital stay time to as short as 48 hours.
-Other treatments include:

 - Extracorporeal Shock-Wave Lithotripsy (ESWL): Ultrasound waves are used to break the kidney stone into smaller pieces, which can pass out with the urine.
 It is used for stones less than 2cm in size.

 - Percutaneous Nephrolithotomy: A small cut is made in your back then a special instrument is used to remove the kidney stone.